 Step Three: Make a Long Range Academic Plan

-Students planning to major in economics at a university usually take courses in microeconomics, macroeconomics, statistics, and calculus, as well as general education requirements, to prepare to transfer.
+Students planning to major in math at a university usually take courses in calculus and advanced math, as well as general education requirements, to prepare to transfer.
+Some universities may also require computer science.